 A Truly Unique Venue

 Built in 1867 on the historic site of the 1842 Battle of Salado, Victoria's Black Swan Inn has been a home to some of the most prestigious people in San Antonio's history.
-It's an elegant two story Greek Revival style plantation home.
-The house sits on a grassy knoll overlooking the Salado Creek in San Antonio.
+It's an elegant two story Greek Revival style home and sits on a grassy knoll overlooking the meandering Salado Creek in San Antonio.

 Steeped in tradition and lore, Victoria's Black Swan Inn is the most hauntingly romantic location for your wedding or social gathering.
 Learn more about Victoria's Black Swan Inn's History & Hauntings with a tour.
 Photos of the property can be found on our gallery page.